Bottle

 A moment in time lost in capsule.

 She brushed over her shoulder with a smile, it wasn't a big deal.
 It generally wasn’t with her.
 She was able to make him feel at ease whenever he already felt bad.
-When things were a big deal it was for good reason, she would get angry but she was kind.
+When things were a big deal it was for good reason, she would get upset but was still kind.
 He found it cute.
 Sometimes he liked seeing her a little angry just because of that, but he tried to make things better.
 Because even though he wanted her to feel all kinds of emotions, he wanted her to be safe and comfortable with him, and with herself.

-There was a cliff, that lead to the lake below.
-It wasn't meant for surfing.
-But he loved surfing, the adrenaline of the danger and the beauty of the waves.
-Touching the drips of water landing against skin, standing up on the board in the seconds of high tide where it lasted.
-It was the closest feeling to flying.
+To him, the adrenaline of the danger and the beauty of the seconds.
+Touching the drips of water landing against skin, standing on the board in the seconds of high tide where it lasted.
+It was the second closest feeling to flying.
 To sail across the sky and look down on the scenes below.
 To ride with the waves…

+There was a cliff, that lead to the lake below.
 She raced ahead of him, jumping into the waters below.